“Daddy, are you pregnant?” Nayna asked innocently, curled up on the

 “I was fat once.
 Long time ago.”
 She said, gesturing with a flick of her hand that it was really a long time ago.
 “I used to click my photos every Sunday and check if I’d lost weight or not.
 I kept this diary with me at all times, reminding myself to lose some weight.”

-He watched her, mesmerized.
-It must’ve been hard, he told himself.
+he told himself.
 But she did it!
 And so will I!

 “You see, it all about accepting yourself as you are.
 The first step towards solving a problem is to acknowledge that it exists.
 Running away won’t help.”
 She finished.